 You may remember me mentioning the “Big Muskie” before, and Miner’s Memorial Park is the place to see it.
-The Big Muskie bucket is a one-of-a-kind mine dredging machine, which at one time was the largest machine in the world!
+The Big Muskie was a one-of-a-kind mine dredging machine that was the largest machine in the world at one time!

 By the late 1980s, more efficient means of mining had been invented and Big Muskie was dismantled and sold for scrap.
 All that remains is the giant 240-ton bucket on display at Miner’s Memorial Park.
 You can even climb inside the bucket to see how massive it really is!

-A historical marker talks about the history of mining in Morgan County, where the Central Ohio Coal Company once employed over 1,000 individuals.
+A historical marker talks about mining in Morgan County, where the Central Ohio Coal Company once employed over 1,000 individuals.
 There’s also an interpretive kiosk with more information and a Wall of Honor remembering those who worked in the coal camps.
 On a side note, did you know that almost all the historical markers you see are made right here in Ohio at Sewah Studios?

 Hocking Valley Miner at Knights of Labor Miners Park

 Another Alan Cottrill coal miner sculpture can be found in Shawnee, a small town in the Hocking Hills region of Ohio.
 The Knights of Labor was one of the first organized unions in the country, and this park was created in 2003 to commemorate their role in the unionization of Hocking Valley coal miners.

 This park is just one of several stops along a self-guided historic walking tour of Shawnee, which was a boomtown in the early 20th century.